ruby/www.ruby-lang.org/en/installation/index.md

 $ sudo emerge dev-lang/ruby
 {% endhighlight %}

-In default, this will try to install all available versions (1.8, 1.9, and 2.0).
+By default, this will try to install all available versions (1.8, 1.9, and 2.0).
-To install the specific version, set `RUBY_TARGETS` in your `make.conf`.
+To install a specific version, set `RUBY_TARGETS` in your `make.conf`.
-See [Gentoo Ruby Project page][gentoo-ruby] for details.
+See the [Gentoo Ruby Project website][gentoo-ruby] for details.

 ### pacman (Arch Linux)
 {: #pacman}

 Arch Linux uses a package manager named pacman.
-To get Ruby, just do
-this:
+To get Ruby, just do this:

 {% highlight sh %}
 $ sudo pacman -S ruby